gelilaa/acme-web-design/development-strategy.md

 ### HTML

-- 3 boxes each containing picture and text
+- Add skills section 3 boxes each containing picture and text

 ### CSS
-- Layout styling for the section element and images boxes id and .box class
+-Add styling for the new section element and pictures
-- Layout styling for the text.

-## 5. User Story: footers
+## 5. User Story:design year

-__This section contains the logo of the company and copy right confirmation.
-Just like the header this section is constant on every page of the website.__
+__As a site visitor, I want to know what the websites year of the design is__

 ### Branches